andrewlidong/DOMToretto/README.md

 2. toretto$ can take unwrapped `HTMLElements` and wrap them into a `DOMNodeCollection`.

 3. toretto$ can queue functions to run once the DOM content of the page has fully loaded.

-For example:
+Ex:
 ```javascript
 // will run once DOM Content is loaded